 Care home fees

-The cost of residential care can vary hugely by location and depends on whether you require nursing care, which your care needs assessment will determine.
+The cost of residential care can vary considerably by location and depends on whether you also require nursing care, which your care needs assessment will determine.
 If you do require nursing care

-, this increases your care home costs considerably.
+, this increases your care home costs even further.
 It is important to bear in mind that although you may not need nursing care now, this could change in the future.
-On average you can expect to pay around £28,500 a year in residential care costs, rising to over £37,500 a year if nursing care is necessary*.
+On average you can expect to pay around £29,250 a year in residential care costs, rising to over £39,300 a year if nursing care is necessary*.

 | Region/Cost per week||Care home||Care home with nursing|